vk-candpython/pyelfpacker/README.md

 The string `/proc/self/status` is encrypted in the binary.
 The macro decrypts it at runtime, opens the file, and searches for an obfuscated `TracerPid:` pattern (each character XORed with different keys).
 Returns the TracerPid value: 0 = clean, >0 = debugger detected.
 All buffers are securely zeroed before return.

+### ANTIVM Macro

+When the `--vm` flag is enabled, the generated loader includes an anti‑VM check.
+It executes `CPUID` with EAX=1 and tests bit 31 of ECX (the hypervisor present bit).
+If this bit is set, the binary immediately exits (or executes a dead‑code exit path).
+This detection method is fast, lightweight, and does not rely on parsing `/proc` or other easily spoofed indicators.

 ### Fileless Execution

 The payload is decrypted and decompressed directly into a memory file descriptor created via `memfd_create`.
 The fd is then sealed with `F_SEAL_ALL` to prevent any modification before execution via `execveat` with `AT_EMPTY_PATH`.